hookjamesa/austin_animal_shelter_analysis/README.md

 * Next Defined a **target vector**, built a **train and test** dataset and used **standardSclar** model to **fit * transform** the data.
 * Finally used a **Decision Tree Classifier** to plot the model and using confusion matrix we predicted the **Adoption Vs Non-Adoption** rate

-#### Communication Protocols
-* Slack - a group channel for posting files and refernce links
-* Mobile phones - Group text messaging for faster communication and response
-* Zoom - For group meetings and paired programming

 ### Presentation
 #### Exploratory Analysis